StephanieGreenberg/python-practice/README.md

 # python-practice
-repo containing solutions to exercises from http://www.practicepython.org/ to learn and practice python
+repo containing solutions to exercises from http://www.practicepython.org/ and other websites to learn and practice python